xiaoxiae/videos/17-ab/SCRIPT.md

 Adding this many keys to the tree is making it a little crowded, so let's in turn delete some.
 Let's assume that the key we want to delete is present and we run search to find it.

-If it's in the second to last layer, we can simply delete it, along with one of its leafs.
+If it's in the second to last layer, we can simply delete it, along with one of its leaves.
 We're quite fortunate that this didn't bring the number of children below the limit, which can happen and we will see how to resolve it once it does.

 If it's not in the second to last layer, we'll remove it but since this leaves and empty spot, we'd like to replace it with a key from the second to last layer to reduce the problem to the previous case.
 Pause here and think about which key we can put in its place.

-The answer is actually twofold -- it's both the closets smaller and the closest larger key, since moving either of them to the missing spot would preserve the tree's ordering.
+The answer is actually twofold: it's both the closets smaller and the closest larger key, since moving either of them to the missing spot would preserve the tree's ordering.

 Let's assume that we want the closest larger key.
 To find it in the tree, we know that since it's larger than our missing key, it's in its right subtree.